The Rehab Programme

-There is more information on specific parts of our drug rehab or alcohol rehab programmes on our website.
-If you would like to find out more and speak to one of our expert addiction counsellors, please call our rehab helpline on 0800 955 0945.
-We’re here to help.
+For more specific programmes, such as our alcohol rehabilitation programme or our drug rehabilitation programme, please see the relevant pages on our website.
+If you would like to find out more, why not give us a call today and speak to one of our friendly addiction experts.
+Our rehab helpline is available 24 hours, on 0800 955 0945.
+Remember, we’re here to help.

 When checking into treatment at The Providence Projects, you will first undergo a full induction with one of our counselling team.
 As part of that induction, you will also be assessed by a Doctor at The Providence Surgery who will assess both your general health and any detox requirements.Find out more